lgonzalezrouco/pti/p2_servlets/README.md

 Open a terminal (CTRL+ALT+T).

-Check if java is installed (if not you will have to install it):

-    java -version

-If not installed do the following:

-    sudo add-apt-repository ppa:webupd8team/java
+Let's start by updating the Ubuntu's Package Index:

     sudo apt-get update

-    sudo apt-get install oracle-java8-installer
+Check if a Java SDK is installed:

+    javac -version

+If not installed do the following to install OpenJDK:

-    sudo apt-get install oracle-java8-set-default
+    sudo apt-get install default-jdk
-    sudo ln -s /usr/lib/jvm/java-8-oracle /usr/lib/jvm/default-java

 Install Tomcat 7:

-    sudo apt-get update
     sudo apt-get install tomcat7
     sudo apt-get install tomcat7-docs tomcat7-admin

-    (this should be enough but if it cannot find Java try: sudo gedit /etc/default/tomcat7

-		JAVA_HOME=/usr/lib/jvm/java-8-oracle
+Start the service:

     	sudo service tomcat7 start

 Check if it's running (with the browser): http://localhost:8080/

+Tomcat files can be found in the following locations:

-See configuration at: /etc/tomcat7/
+    Configuration at: /etc/tomcat7/ and /var/lib/tomcat7/conf

-Webapps at: /var/lib/tomcat7
+    Webapps at: /var/lib/tomcat7/webapps
+    Logs at: /var/lib/tomcat7/logs

-Restart Tomcat with:
+You can restart Tomcat with:

     sudo service tomcat7 stop
     sudo service tomcat7 start